apache/incubator-ponymail-foal/DOCKER.md

 If you wish to test functions that require log in, update config.js to enable the two logins.

+For testing email and admin functions, you may need to update server/ponymail.yaml

 Connect to the server
 =====================